-Compensation committees should be sure to understand the cost of any nonqualified retirement plan arrangements, including any implications that increases in annual compensation may have on that cost.
-Moreover, Compensation Committees should be aware that, since these programs generally represent an unsecured promise by the company to pay amounts to executives in the future, which constitute accrued liabilities that appear in a company's financial statements, they effectively result in executives being creditors of the company.
+Compensation committees should be sure to understand the cost of any nonqualified retirement plan arrangements, including any impact of increases in annual compensation on such cost.
+Moreover, compensation committees should be aware that, since these programs generally represent an unsecured promise by the company to pay amounts to executives in the future (which constitute accrued liabilities that appear in a company's financial statements), they effectively result in executives being creditors of the company.
 As creditors of the company, executives with large nonqualified retirement benefits may be incentivized to act more conservatively with regard to risk-taking and capital investment, especially as they approach the stated retirement age when their benefits become payable.

-D. Perquisites
+E. Perquisites

 Perquisites should be provided to executive officers only with full disclosure to the compensation committee.
 Any compensation or other benefit received by any officer from any affiliated entities (using a low threshold for the definition of an affiliated entity) should be carefully reviewed to confirm compliance with the company's code of business conduct and ethics and applicable law.
 Perquisite programs and company charitable donations to any organizations with which an executive is affiliated should be carefully scrutinized to make sure that they do not create any potential appearance of impropriety.
-As a reminder, perquisites provided to NEOs that in the aggregate are equal to \$10,000 or more in any given year must be disclosed in the proxy statement.
+As a reminder, perquisites provided to any NEO that in the aggregate are equal to \$10,000 or more in any given year must be disclosed in the proxy statement (as described in more detail in Chapter IV of this Guide).